hdanao86/MKPITS_Harshal_Danao_Java_Mar_2021/README.md

 8-Since Java 8, we can have method body in interface.
 But we need to make it default method.
 Let's see an example:

+26 april(instanceof operator and downcasting)

+1-Let's see the simple example of instance operator where it tests the current class.

+2-An object of subclass type is also a type of parent class.
+For example, if Dog extends Animal then object of Dog can be referred by either Dog or Animal class.
+Another example of java instanceof operator

+3-instanceof in java with a variable that have null value

+4-Let's see the example, where downcasting is possible by instanceof operator.

+5-Downcasting without the use of java instanceof Downcasting can also be performed without the use of instanceof operator as displayed in the following example:

+6-Let's take closer look at this, actual object that is referred by a, is an object of Dog class.
+So if we downcast it, it is fine.
+But what will happen if we write:

+7-Let's see the real use of instanceof keyword by the example given below.

+8-1- example of instanceof operator
+2- example of instanceof operator with base class
+3  with null value

+9-downcasting with instance of operator

+10-example of realtime downcasting example

+11-downcasting example with accepting actype from the user

+(pacakge)

+1-The package keyword is used to create a package in java.

+2-creating a package

+3-create a example to access file from another package . do other example from the theory file